captainlee1024/captainlee1024/README.md

 ### ✨Hi GAYHUB✨

 - :orange_book: Focusing on BlockChain、Rust and Golang
-- :hammer: Creator of the underlying platform and framework of blockchain
+- :hammer: Creator of the underlying platform of blockchain
 - :ram: Founder the ...
 - 📫 How to reach me: 644052732@qq.com
 - 😄 Pronouns: Rustacean who can't write blockchain is not a good gopher!